Page 1 : Octane Rating, Energy Density, Better Performance?

 Higher Octane Rating = Better Performance?

 If you drive a sports car, it will likely use a high-compression engine.
 The high compression delivers more power and better fuel efficiency by stuffing more air into the cylinders.
 However, such high-compression engines require higher octane fuels.
-Not because a higher octane fuel gives it more power, but because it will not spontaneously detonate in the cylinders due to the high compression pressure.
+Not because they have more power, but because such fuels will not spontaneously detonate in the cylinders from the high compression pressure.

 In such sports cars, you will usually find two RON numbers – a minimum octane rating, and an optimal or recommended octane rating.
 The Audi RS4 Avant, for example, requires a minimum of RON 95 but works best with the RON 98 fuel.